recursive-one/wiki.recursive.one/dotfiles.md

 ## Yadm

-For now I am organizing it with [Yadm](https://yadm.io/) and this way works perfectly fine for me.
-It is as simple as plain [/Git]() (Yadm stays on its shoulders).
-So I won't need to learn anything new just to do this important but a little tedious work.
-The one thing I need to worry about it is suitable `.gitignore`.
+I organize my dotfiles with [Yadm](https://yadm.io/).
+Yadm is as simple as plain [/Git]() (Yadm stays on its shoulders) so I won't need to learn anything new.
+There is one thing you usually need to tweak: the [suitable .gitignore](https://github.com/astynax/dotfiles/blob/master/.yadm/.gitignore).
+But Yadm has pretty useful defaults.

+The one feature that I didn't tested yet is secrets.
+Yadm can store them and decypher when it is necessary.
+But I am still have no need in such functionality.